OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Why Starting Early Is Non-Negotiable

 The power of early investing cannot be overstated.
-Consider two individuals, both targeting Rs 1 crore at age 60.
-Person A starts at 25 (35 years to invest) and needs a monthly SIP of approximately Rs 1,500 at 12% return.
-Person B starts at 35 (25 years) and needs Rs 5,300/month.
-Person C starts at 40 (20 years) and needs Rs 10,100/month.
-Person A invests a total of Rs 6.3 lakh over 35 years.
-Person B invests Rs 15.9 lakh.
-Person C invests Rs 24.24 lakh.
-Starting 15 years later requires 4x the total investment and 7x the monthly SIP.
-This is why financial advisors unanimously recommend starting investing as early as possible, even if the amounts are small.
+Consider three individuals, all targeting Rs 1 crore at age 60, all investing in the same equity fund returning 12% annually.
+Person A starts at 25 (35 years to invest) and needs a monthly SIP of approximately Rs 1,500.
+Person B starts at 35 (25 years) and needs Rs 5,300 per month.
+Person C starts at 40 (20 years) and needs Rs 10,100 per month.

 Beyond Rs 1 Crore: Planning for Real Needs